dipalpat/app-accelerator-workshop/README.md

 * For this iteration we will focus on Azure CLI or Azure Portal for publishing the app accelerator.
 * [View difference from main branch](https://github.com/dipalpat/app-accelerator-workshop/compare/main...registration)

+Proceed to the next lab and checkout `ui-options` branch.